zhpeng811/ReactJS-Black-White-Tiles/README.md

+# Playing The Game
+If you wish to skip the installation process and play the game:

+The game is now deployed with heroku at https://black-white-tiles.herokuapp.com/

 # Installation Guide
 ## Running the application with Docker
 ### Run with Docker by pulling the image from my docker hub (Recommended):